xamaggio/pawsndaydreams/README.md

 # pawsndaydreams
-A product landing page for a new YouTube channel.
+This is a product landing page for the YouTube channel "Paws and Daydreams" https://www.youtube.com/@paws.daydreams.
+The site was created for learning purposes for "The Odin Project".